Did Enslaved Virginians Choose to Be Loyalists or Revolutionaries in the Revolutionary War?

 John Trumbull included Peter Salem in his painting "The Death of General Warren at the Battle of Bunker's Hill"

 Rhode Island led the way in guaranteeing freedom, since the smallest state had so few white men from which to recruit.
-The 1st Rhode Island Regiment began acccepting enslaved men in February 1778.
+The 1st Rhode Island Regiment began accepting enslaved men in February 1778.
 Recruits were emancipated immediately, and slaveowners were compensated for the loss of their "property."
 That arrangement was cancelled after six months, but the regiment continued to recruit free blacks and is honored today as the first black battalion in the United States.

 Throughout the 13 colonies, as many as 15,000 enslaved men may have joined the Continental Army or a state militia in order to fight against the British.
 Only Georgia and South Carolina refused to allow enslaved men to enlist.